 - STABLE — in between, or insufficient data

-Confidence Tier
+Confidence tier

 Reflects how much federal enforcement data exists for this employer: